Sanchay117/ByteMe-2/README.md

 - **ArrayList**: Used to store lists of food items, orders, and users.
 ArrayLists provide dynamic resizing and fast access for the application's needs.
 - **HashMap**: Used to map items in an order with their quantity.

+## Improvements Upon Previous Assignment

+### GUI
+A GUI can be launched separately from the CLI Main.java by launching GUI.java
+- It has 2 screens
+- One for showing food items on the Menu
+- And the other for showing all orders
+- Built Using Swing and AWT.
+- No Real Time Communication between CLI and GUI to refresh, GUI has to be relaunched

+### I/O Stream Management
+All orders are saved in orders.txt and users in users.txt which are then loaded in an ArrayList when Main.java is launched.

+### JUnit Testing
+Run TestRunner.java for running InvalidLogin And OutOfStockOrder Tests.

 ## Getting Started

 ### Prerequisites
 - **Java 8** or higher
+- **Junit4 Framework**

 ### Running the Application
 1. Compile the Java files: